MohammedShatit/Virtual-Painter/README.md

 # Virtual Painter
-A desktop application to draw virtually on the screen using the index finger using mediapipe and OpenCv.
+A desktop application to draw virtually on the screen using the index finger using mediapipe and OpenCV libraries.

 ## Purpose
 The purpose of the project is to apply newly learnt computer vision techniques.